X-Men: Endangered Species: Plot summary

 Some time afterwards, Spiral teleports to Hank and claims that Mojo is displeased with the fact that mutants are now an endangered species, which will affect his television ratings.
-Spiral advises him that when science can't help, magic might be a solution.
+Spiral advises him that when science cannot help, magic might be a solution.

 Hank goes to see Doctor Strange, who shows him the true depth of the Scarlet Witch's spell: it has woven itself through billions of people and countless other worlds and dimensions.
 Hank asks if the spell can be reversed, and Strange replies that with enough preparation and assistance, it is possible.
 But as the spell is now, he claimed even trying to break it could cause reality to implode upon itself.
 Hank and Doctor Strange travel through alternate realities to find an answer but cannot find one.

 With no other options available, Beast travels to Transia where he meets Wanda Maximoff on the streets, however, she claims to not remember anything of her life as the Scarlet Witch.
 Instead, Wanda tells him a story warning of the dangers of getting what you wish for.
 Beast, having made no progress on his search, returns to Neverland and gives all the corpses a separate burial.